u-ashikov/CSharpMasterClass/README.md

-# CSharp Master Class Course at SoftUni
+# C# Master Class Course at SoftUni

+The repository includes the demos from the course, separated by themes.